AfterglowWeb/cmk-posts-by-tabs/readme.md

 ### How do I customize the appearance of posts?

-Each tab has template options controlling how content is displayed.
+Under development: Each tab has template options controlling how content is displayed.
 You can toggle visibility of elements like featured images, excerpts, author information, and more.

 ### Does it support custom post types?

 Yes, the plugin works with any registered public post type in your WordPress installation.
+Of course, the plugin will not work with private post types (revision, nav_menu_item and plugins private post types).

 ### Can I select multiple taxonomy terms?